Skip to content

 A hands-on introduction to incremental learning

 Incremental learning is also often called online learning or stream learning, but if you google online learning a lot of the results will point to educational websites.
-Hence, the terms "incremental learning" and "stream learning" (from which River derives it's name) are prefered.
+Hence, the terms "incremental learning" and "stream learning" (from which River derives its name) are preferred.
 The point of incremental learning is to fit a model to a stream of data.
-In other words, the data isn't available in it's entirety, but rather the observations are provided one by one.
+In other words, the data isn't available in its entirety, but rather the observations are provided one by one.
 As an example let's stream through the dataset used previously.

 for xi, yi in zip(X, y):